ChengHsiangLu/Myofibroblast/README.md

 #### PCA

 ```
-#perform principal component analysis (PCA)
-#on the variance-stabilized counts data
-pcabatch <- prcomp(t(assay(RBarretTNFATGFBCntGMaskBatch_vsd)))
+#perform principal component analysis (PCA) on the variance-stabilized counts data pcabatch <- prcomp(t(assay(RBarretTNFATGFBCntGMaskBatch_vsd)))
-#give the percentage of variance explained by each principal component
-percentVarbatch <- round(100*pcabatch$sdev^2/sum(pcabatch$sdev^2))
+#give the percentage of variance explained by each principal componentpercentVarbatch <- round(100*pcabatch$sdev^2/sum(pcabatch$sdev^2))
-#pcabatch$rotation is a matrix
-#containing the loadings of the principal components.
-aloadbatch <- abs(pcabatch$rotation)
+#pcabatch$rotation is a matrix containing the loadings of the principal components.aloadbatch <- abs(pcabatch$rotation)

-#normalize the loadings in aloadbatch
-#so that each column (i.e., PC) sums to 1.
-aloadrelativebatch <- sweep(aloadbatch, 2, colSums(aloadbatch), "/")
+#normalize the loadings in aloadbatch so that each column (i.e., PC) sums to 1. aloadrelativebatch <- sweep(aloadbatch, 2, colSums(aloadbatch), "/")
-#pcabatch$x is a matrix containing each sample's coordinate
-#on each principal component
-pcabatchALL <- pcabatch$xpcabatchR<- cbind(pcabatchALL,sampleTableTNFATGFB)
+#pcabatch$x is a matrix containing each sample's coordinate on each principal componentpcabatchALL <- pcabatch$xpcabatchR<- cbind(pcabatchALL,sampleTableTNFATGFB)
-#center the PC1 scores in pcabatchR to have a mean of 0,
-#so that the PC1 variable can be used
-#as a covariate in the subsequent differential expression analysis.
-pcabatchR$PC1 <- scale(pcabatchR$PC1, center = TRUE)RBarretTNFATGFBCntGMaskPC1 <- DESeqDataSetFromMatrix(
+#center the PC1 scores in pcabatchR to have a mean of 0.
+This is done so that the PC1 variable can be used as a covariate in the subsequent differential expression analysis.pcabatchR$PC1 <- scale(pcabatchR$PC1, center = TRUE)RBarretTNFATGFBCntGMaskPC1 <- DESeqDataSetFromMatrix(RBarretTNFATGFBCntGMask, colData= pcabatchR,design= ~PC1)RBarretTNFATGFBCntGMaskPC1 <- DESeq(RBarretTNFATGFBCntGMaskPC1)RBarretTNFATGFBCntGMaskPC1_vsd <- varianceStabilizingTransformation(RBarretTNFATGFBCntGMaskPC1,blind=FALSE)
-	RBarretTNFATGFBCntGMask,
-	colData= pcabatchR,
-	design= ~PC1
-)RBarretTNFATGFBCntGMaskPC1 <- DESeq(RBarretTNFATGFBCntGMaskPC1)RBarretTNFATGFBCntGMaskPC1_vsd <- varianceStabilizingTransformation(
-RBarretTNFATGFBCntGMaskPC1,blind=FALSE
-)
 ```

 <br>